 Rebecca Yahm

-Culture, History, and Peace Studies; Interdisciplinary Student-Directed Projects; Homeschool Support
+Culture, History, and Peace Studies; Middle School Langauge Arts and Literature; Interdisciplinary Student-Directed Projects; Homeschool Support

 Rebecca’s long-standing commitment to alternative education began at Swarthmore College, where she developed a passion for environmental education and progressive educational philosophy.
 During her college years, she was involved in consensus-building and group facilitation programs, was trained to do community mediation, and received a grant to do a semester-long service project in Adirondack environmental education.
 She also worked at the Farm and Wilderness Summer Camps in Plymouth, VT.
 Rebecca graduated with distinction in 1994 and has been living in Vermont since 1995.